LARP: Learner-Agnostic Robust Data Prefiltering: Framework

-\paragraph{Analyzing the learner-agnostic risk} Although our setup is concerned with producing accurate hypotheses, similarly to classical robust learning, there are two important conceptual differences.
-We can formally define robust learning as finding $\argmin_{l} R\left( l(S), \theta \right)$ over all possible learners $l : \cup^{\infty}_{n=1} \mathcal{X}^{n} \to \mathcal{H}$.
+\paragraph{Analyzing the learner-agnostic risk} Although our setup is concerned with producing accurate hypotheses from corrupted data, similarly to classical robust learning, there are important conceptual differences.
+In robust learning one aims to find $\argmin_{l} R\left( l(S), \theta \right)$ over all possible learners $l : \cup^{\infty}_{n=1} \mathcal{X}^{n} \to \mathcal{H}$.
 The main difference with our framework is that in the LARP problem the learner set $\mathcal{L}$ is fixed, and instead minimization happens over the prefiltering procedure $F$.
 Thus, the optimal procedure may vary significantly according to the properties of the downstream learners.
-This can be further highlighted by rewriting \cref{eq:loss} as
+This can be highlighted by rewriting \cref{eq:loss} as

-The first term $\min_{l \in \mathcal{L}} R_l(F)$ denotes the best possible error that can be achieved by any learner in the set.
+The first term, $\min_{l \in \mathcal{L}} R_l(F)$, is the best error that can be achieved by any learner in $\mathcal{L}$.
 Under the assumption that at least one learner in $\mathcal{L}$ is reasonable, this resembles the target objective of classic robust learning.
 The second term encapsulates the hardness that arises from the heterogeneity between the learners.
 In the general case, this term is positive and induces additional losses not present in standard robust frameworks.
-In Section \ref{sec:theory} we study the objective $R_{agn}(F)$ in further detail for the case of scalar mean estimation. \paragraph{Price of learner-agnostic prefiltering} The second term in \cref{eqn:decomposition} indicates that applying LARP for larger learner sets may lead to worse downstream performance.
-This is intuitive, as prefiltering a public dataset with the goal of protecting the performance of \textit{multiple learning procedures} is intuitively harder than prefiltering the dataset \textit{for a specific learner only} (e.g. prefiltering performed by anyone using the dataset for their own use-case).
+In Section \ref{sec:theory} we study the objective $R_{agn}(F)$ in further detail in two theoretical setups.

+\paragraph{Price of learner-agnostic prefiltering} The second term in \cref{eqn:decomposition} indicates that applying LARP for larger learner sets may lead to worse downstream performance.
+This is intuitive, as prefiltering a public dataset with the goal of protecting the performance of \textit{multiple learning procedures} is intuitively harder than prefiltering the dataset \textit{for a specific learner} (i.e., prefiltering performed by anyone using the dataset for their own use-case).